smtran8/bank_analytics/README.md

 **Based on our metrics**:
 Age Group: The 0-25 age group has the highest conversion rate, with 55+ seconding, suggesting that marketing efforts could be more focused on these 2 demographics.

 Job: Certain professions, such as students and retired individuals, show higher conversion rates.
 Tailoring campaigns to these groups could be beneficial.
-This correlates to our age groups as well
+This correlates to our age groups as well.

 Education: Individuals with higher education levels tend to have better conversion rates.
 Marketing strategies could be adjusted to target these educational segments more effectively.

 **Overall: Best performance is in: 0-25 age group, students, education level tertiary**